flyingluscas/Laravel-BugNotifier/README.md

 }
 ```

-And that's it, you are ready to track down every exception thrown by your application and be notified about it.
+And that's it, you are ready to track down every exception thrown by your application and be notified about it, if you wanna build your own notification driver, [see this wiki for more information][link-wiki].

 ## Change log